Taiwan Bubble Tea || What is Boba? Your Complete Guide

 If you’re already in Taiwan or mainland China, finding a place to enjoy bubble tea won’t be a problem!

-There are many chainstores located all around town in nearly all big cities.
+There are many chain stores located all around town in nearly all big cities.

 Try a few different stores and find your favourite!